 The version of iTunes you have could be outdated.
 In this case, it may not support your iPhone.
 Update iTunes by navigating to Help > Check for Updates

-Even if iTunes is installed and up to date, there may still be trouble with the iOS drivers on the PC.
+There may still be trouble with the iOS drivers on the PC even if iTunes is installed and up-to-date.
 In this case, we recommend the following.

 - Check whether the iPhone is now correctly detected.